 - The sales price would be $0.

-- You will not receive a 1099-B for the transaction.
+- You did not receive a 1099-B will be the cost basis type.